intro2r/intro2r/unit4/testing-associations.md

  - `Residuals: ` The quartiles of the residuals from the model,

- - `Coefficients: ` The Estimate and Standard Error for the intercept and slope.
+ - `Coefficients: ` **For continuous predictors** The Estimate and Standard Error for the intercept and slope.
 It also includes the t-values and associated p-values testing if the estimates are significantly different from 0.

  - `R-squared ` The proportion of the variation in the response variable that is explained by the predictor,